Video Tips

 What is the question you’re trying to answer or the central idea around which you’ll be weaving your script?
 Don’t concern yourself with the details and specifics just yet; you’ll have plenty of time to attend to those.

 Let’s say you want to shoot a video introducing your real estate agency to potential clients.
 Your video topic should be “business introduction,” while your main goal is to leave the viewer informed about who you are and what you do.
-To go a step further, you can also determine that the type of video you need is a business explainer video.
+To go a step further, you can also determine the type of video you need, for example, an animated video.

 Without a clear picture of your target demographic, you’ll be shooting in the dark with your video script.
 Use the vocabulary and tone of voice that resonates best with your audience.
 Also, pay close attention to the length of your video script.

-Estimate the approximate word count before you write a script.
+Estimate the approximate reading time when you finalize your script to understand how long your video will be.
 Keep in mind that it takes around a minute to read 130 words.
-You can use online tools to calculate the reading time of your video scripts.
+You can use online tools to automatically calculate the reading time of your video scripts.

 The most brilliant of video ideas might fall flat without a clear outline for the video script.
 Organize your ideas in a logical sequence to ensure your script makes sense and flows naturally.
 Let’s break down the main constituents of a well-balanced video script: